kvssankar/git-ultimate-cloner-npm/CONTRIBUTING.md

  - Bug report
  - Feature Request

+**Any issue which is INACTIVE for 2 days will be assigned to someone else**

 ## Creating a PR

 1. Please throughly test each and every functionality before sending pull request
-2. If the package breaks the PR will be marked **invalid** immediately
+2. If the package breaks the PR will be marked **INVALID** immediately
-3. Dont send multiple PRs for single issue, use the same pr or else will be marked **spam**
+3. Dont send multiple PRs for single issue, use the same pr or else will be marked **SPAM**

+**Any PR which is INACTIVE (changes requested are not implemented) for more than 2 days will be marked INVALID**